piecioshka/notes-polyconf-2016/README.md

 #### OCaml

-* incredability  lightweight but thorough type system
+* incredibility  lightweight but thorough type system
 * figure out type of statement
 * statically compiled with predictable characteristics
 * compile to highly efficient js - use with React